cruzdb/zlog/README.md

 ## Getting Involved

 We welcome and encourage people to learn and contribute to the zlog project.
-If you are looking for ways to get started, we use the [help-wanted](https://github.com/noahdesu/zlog/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label to tag issues that we think are good candidates for new contributors.
+If you are looking for ways to get started, we use the [E-easy](https://github.com/noahdesu/zlog/issues?q=is%3Aissue+is%3Aopen+label%3AE-easy) and [E-intermediate](https://github.com/noahdesu/zlog/issues?q=is%3Aissue+is%3Aopen+label%3AE-intermediate) labels to tag issues that are good candidates for new contributors.

 ## Language Bindings